CMU-Perceptual-Computing-Lab/openpose/doc/00_index.md

 bin\OpenPoseDemo.exe --video examples\media\video.avi --face --hand --write_json output_json_folder/
 ```

-- [Output information](2_output.md): Learn about the output format, keypoint index ordering, etc.
+- [Output information](02_output.md): Learn about the output format, keypoint index ordering, etc.

-- [OpenPose Python API](3_python_api.md): Almost all the OpenPose functionality, but in Python!
+- [OpenPose Python API](03_python_api.md): Almost all the OpenPose functionality, but in Python!
+If you want to read a specific input, and/or add your custom post-processing function, and/or implement your own display/saving.

-- [OpenPose C++ API](../examples/tutorial_api_cpp/): If you want to read a specific input, and/or add your custom post-processing function, and/or implement your own display/saving.
+- [OpenPose C++ API](04_cpp_api.md): If you want to read a specific input, and/or add your custom post-processing function, and/or implement your own display/saving.
-    - You should be familiar with the [OpenPose Demo](1_demo.md) and the main OpenPose flags before trying to read the C++ or Python API examples.
-Otherwise, it will be way harder to follow.
-    - For quick prototyping: You can easily **create your custom code** on [examples/user_code/](../examples/user_code/) and CMake will automatically compile it together with the whole OpenPose project.
-See [examples/user_code/README.md](../examples/user_code/README.md) for more details.

-- [Maximizing OpenPose speed and benchmark](5_maximizing_openpose_speed.md): Check the OpenPose Benchmark as well as some hints to speed up and/or reduce the memory requirements for OpenPose.
+- [Maximizing OpenPose speed and benchmark](06_maximizing_openpose_speed.md): Check the OpenPose Benchmark as well as some hints to speed up and/or reduce the memory requirements for OpenPose.

 - [Calibration toolbox](advanced/calibration_module.md) and [3D OpenPose](advanced/3d_reconstruction_module.md): Calibrate your cameras for 3D OpenPose (or any other stereo vision tasks) and start obtaining 3D keypoints!